 - red rash.

 Symptoms usually start about 10 to 12 days after catching the virus, and last for about 14 days.
 The rash often starts on the face or hairline, and spreads to the rest of the body quickly.
-The rash is not itchy, and disappears after about one week.
+The rash is not itchy, and disappears after about 1 week.

 If measles leads to a more serious disease, other symptoms will develop, depending on which part of the body is affected.